-Below are some excellent tips that can help the move more comfortable for both you and your pet.
+Below are some excellent tips that can help them move more comfortably for both you and your pet.

 Your Pet’s Age

 Consider your pet’s temperament, sex, age, and physical condition before you put the animal in the car for the long ride to the new place.
-Long distance travels tend to be a taxing experience for most animals.
+Long-distance moving and travels tend to be a taxing experience for most animals.

-The pet should have a license tag and proper identification so that it’s owner can be located if the pet gets lost during the relocation.
+The pet should have a license tag and proper identification so that its owner can be located in case the pet gets lost during the relocation and moving process.

 Inform Your Vet

 Let the pet’s vet know of the move and ask for any referrals in the new area that the vet may know and suggest.
 If the pet is not in the best of health, consult about the suitable treatment to help the animal have an easy time during the move; also, to help it settle and adapt to the new place.
-Additionally, get a copy of the animal’s medical history.
+Additionally, get a copy of the animal’s medical history before moving with pets.